icecube/icetray-public/docs/general/test_guides/testing_coverage.rst

 ::

    $ mkdir $I3_BUILD/coverage
-   $ genhtml --legened -o $I3_BUILD/coverage reports.info
+   $ genhtml --legend -o $I3_BUILD/coverage reports.info

 The resulting report is in standard HTML and can be viewed locally in your web browser.